Tolulope-aj/HealthyLife_Hospitals_Database_MSSQL/README.md

 This sql query results shows that 5 patients were admitted in the ICU ward, which includes patientIDs 161 and 181 having 2 admission episodes each with different diagnoses; and the primary diagnosis being Cholera.

+### Conclusion
+In conclusion, the HealthyLife Hospitals database system serves as a robust tool and comprehensive solution for managing hospital operations and patient data.
+Through meticulous design and implementation, this database schema facilitates the effective storage, retrieval, and analysis of key information, including patient admissions, diagnoses, ward management, specialty and more.
+By populating the database with realistic data and crafting insightful SQL queries, the system not only enhances operational efficiency but also supports data-driven decision-making to improve patient care.

+The insights generated from this database can help identify trends, optimize resource allocation, and ultimately contribute to better hospital management.
+This project lays a solid foundation for data-centric approach to healthcare management, paving the way for continued improvements and innovations in hospital operations.